tlawson49/Minecraft/README.md

 Ingredients – Sugar, Awkward Potion, and Blaze Powder

-### Mobs

-Mobs can ride minecarts and other mobs can climb up ladders.
-When mobs are killed, they turn to dust and drop items that may be useful resources.
-Each type of mob in Minecraft has a certain AI (artificial intelligence) system with different behaviors and mechanics.

-All Mobs are Scared of the Warden, Except for Enderman and Creepers.
-So the Warden is a very scary sounding and looking monster but I don't think players should be the only ones to fear it.

 ### Enchantments

 Sharpness: Increases damage dealt by 2.5 per level of enchantment.